 - What to wear to project confidence

-Doing your research, preparing well for interview questions, and knowing how to conduct yourself verbally and physically will give you an advantage over a majority of applicants and help you build base-line confidence.
+Doing your research, preparing well for interview questions, and knowing how to conduct yourself verbally and physically will give you an advantage over most applicants and help you build baseline confidence.

 Now that you’re prepared and feeling great, let’s turn to the matter of your disability.

 Many people prefer not to disclose a disability before or during an interview if they don’t have to.
 In quite a few situations, however, non-disclosure may not be possible.